 Your initial task is to investigate the murder of a former KGB operative turned private detective to ensure it had nothing to do with his previous state employment.
 You will quickly find that he had accidentally uncovered something sinister, and be put to finishing that investigation yourself.
 Without giving away more than I already have, you’ll have dealings with the Russian Mafia, the CIA, shadowy underground organizations, and other potentially distrustful KGB agents.
 If you’re looking for a serious spy thriller, this will provide the goods.

 The game is also full of adult scenes that it would probably be irresponsible of me not to mention.
 You won’t see much visually, but graphic actions and graphic videos are fully described and are heaps of unpleasant.
-Drugs and drug use are rampant, along with prostitution, shootings, and even some artwork of uncensored, hand-drawn titties in certain apartments.
+Drugs and drug use are rampant, along with prostitution, shootings, and even some topless nudity in certain apartments.
 I wouldn’t be overly concerned about anything depicted in the game, and again you’re not going to actually see anything gruesome, but I wouldn’t let kids play it either.
 Though if your young kid actually understands perestroika, he deserves those titties.

 Controls are handled well.
 Right-clicking offers a menu of all your potential actions.
 You’ll have quite a few beyond the staples, as well as a few spy-specific ones like “Hide” and “Fight.”
-You won’t get opportunities to have too much fun though, as most things out of character or otherwise unintended won’t work and will simply give you chidings or “You can’t do that”s in semi-Communist wording.
+You won’t get opportunities to have too much fun though, as most things out of character or otherwise unintended will simply give you a “You can’t do that” in semi-Soviet phrasing.
 Pixel-hunting is alleviated by having a small description of the object just under the game window, and by not breaking objects out too distinctly.
 If you search a closet, you’ll automatically search everything in it.
 The pointer will also blink when over something plot-specific, or an object with items contained or hidden inside.
 Though you’ll need to “Look” around to follow the story, the blink-o-cursor makes sure you can speed through the plot and its scenes with ease.

 The final point worth mentioning is the “Smart Pointer” option.
 By selecting this, the cursor automatically switches to the most obvious action as it moves over different objects – “Go” for a doorway, “Look” for a desk, “Talk” for a person, and so on.
 It does streamline the experience a bit, but you can’t play through the entire game with this on.
 You’ll also need to be careful that you don’t “Talk” to an enemy you’re following, for example.